AU-BCE-EE/Hafner-2024-ALFAM2-dev/sens/logs/run_ALFAM2.md

 ```

 ```
-## Warning in alfam2(dat, app.name = "tan.app", time.name = "ct", group = "id", : Running with 19 parameters.
+## Warning in alfam2(dat.app.mthd, app.name = "tan.app", time.name = "ct", : Running with 20 parameters.
 Dropped 4 with no match.
 ## These secondary parameters have been dropped:
 ##   incorp.shallow.f4
 ##   incorp.shallow.r3